 Let him put his money where his mouth is.
-We are expecting the DDRB recommendation to be released early in April 2025.
-If it is late or inadequate we will ballot for industrial action.
+We expected the DDRB recommendation to be released early in April 2025.
+It was late and there was no subsequent commitment from the Government to negotiate a pathway to FPR, so we are balloting for strike action.